Yuliang(Leo) Chen

 Recent News

-• [March 2024] Joined MOSAIC Lab as a Research Assistant, collaborating with Yunfei Luo under the advisement of Professor Tauhidur Rahman!
+• [March 2024] Joined MOSAIC Lab as a Research Assistant, collaborating with Yunfei Luo under the advisement of Prof. Tauhidur Rahman!

 • [September 2023] Began the Data Science Master’s program at UCSD!